tmiland/invidious-updater/README.md

 ```

 ## Usage
+1. Update Invidious
   * No arguments (Default) Will use branch "Master" and prompt user for each step.
   * -f FORCE YES (Force yes, update, rebuild and restart Invidious)
   * -p Prune remote.
 (Deletes all stale remote-tracking branches)
   * -l Latest release.
 (Fetch latest release from remote repo.)
+2. Update the Script
+  * Downloads and executes the script from this repo.
+3. Exit
+  * Exits the script

 ## Compatibility
 * x86, x64, arm*